benjaminbrindle/vista_ssm/README.md

 We introduce VISTA, a Python tool based on the algorithm described in _VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models_.[^1]

-Real world time series data, particularly in the psychological sciences, is often characterized by irregular or ill-structured intervals.
-This challenge often emerges when exploring temporal data without clear prior categorical information about the subjects in a population.
+Time series data, particularly in the psychological sciences, is often characterized by irregular or missing data intervals.
 VISTA provides a new method for handling these sampling issues while performing unsupervised identification of groups (clustering) in such datasets.

 We hope that VISTA will be an accessible and valuable tool for researchers to handle the challenges of healthcare and mental health data.